We are open every day of the year, 24 hours a day. In other words, we never close, not even for holidays!

 Yes, we offer X-ray, Ultrasound, CT, and Doppler technology.
 When you require imaging, in addition to being evaluated in real-time by your ER doctor, we send the images electronically to an offsite radiologist to be read immediately.
 As an added benefit, this technology provides for printed radiology reports, typically ready in about 20 minutes, which is faster than a hospital ER.
 Concho Valley ER will also provide you with a CD of your images, ready by the time you leave our facility.

 Concho Valley ER accepts commercial insurance plans and honors in-network benefits for medical emergencies.
-At this time, we are unable to accept government-funded insurance plans such as Medicare, Medicaid, TRICARE, or CHIP.
+Due to this facility operating as an independent emergency room and not classified as a hospital with inpatient services, we are unable to participate with Medicare, Medicaid, or TRICARE insurance plans.

 According to Texas guidelines, all insurance carriers are required to pay in-network benefits for any member seeking emergency medical treatment.
 Texas law requires your insurance carrier to pay for your emergency care, whether the emergency room is “in network” or “out of network.”
 The state of Texas empowers you to use “a prudent layperson standard” in considering what constitutes an emergency.